parse-community/parse-dashboard/README.md

 ```

 HTTPS and Basic Auth are mandatory if you are accessing the dashboard remotely instead of accessing it from `localhost`.

+## Contributing

+We really want Parse to be yours, to see it grow and thrive in the open source community.
+Please see the [Contributing to Parse Dashboard guide](CONTRIBUTING.md).